tianjyang/dottydots/readme.md

 1. Ability of NPC dots to flee or charge at the user character
 1. Three difficulty levels with an option to include a bonus challenge

-## Wireframes
-This app will consist of a single screen which contains a title, a HTML canvas element, and links to an about page, my linkedin profile, and my github account.

 ![img](docs/WireFrame.png)